|

 from the Magic Collectors’ Weekend convention near O’Hare Airport to a White Sox versus L.A.
 Dodgers baseball

-Buzz Saw illusion at the recent MAGIC Live!
-It was one of the most challenging and exciting performances
+Blackstone’s Buzz Saw illusion at the recent MAGIC Live!
+It was one of the most challenging

 Since I was about 16 years old,